5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 Check the comments of the entries to decide which one you need to enable.
 By default, the DSDT for HD+ panels is enabled.

-**NOTE**: The DSDT-based config and associated .aml files have since been retired and removed from current relelease to reduce clutter and prevent user errors.
+**NOTE**: The DSDT-based config and associated .aml files have since been retired and removed from current releases to reduce clutter and prevent user errors.
 Last release that contains them is: OC 070 v1.0 (2021-05-03)
 </details>

 ## HARDWARE SPECS